ibmtjbot/tjbot/recipes/conversation/README.md

 ##Customization
 The attention word is the word you say to get the attention of the robot.
-The default attention word is set to 'TJ' but you can change it from config.js.
+The default attention word is set to 'Watson' but you can change it from config.js.
 Some words are easier for the robot to recognize.
 If decided to change the attention word, experiment with multiple words and pick the one that is easier for the robot to recognize.

-The default voice of TJ is set to a male voice (`en-US_MichaelVoice`) but you can change it from config.js.
-Two female voices are available for TJ (`en-US_AllisonVoice` and `en-US_LisaVoice`).
+The default voice of TJBot is set to a male voice (`en-US_MichaelVoice`) but you can change it from config.js.
+Two female voices are available for TJBot (`en-US_AllisonVoice` and `en-US_LisaVoice`).

-    // The attention word to wake up the robot. exports.attentionWord ='TJ';
+    // The attention word to wake up the robot. exports.attentionWord ='watson';

 	// You can change the voice of the robot to your favorite voice. exports.voice = 'en-US_MichaelVoice';